-Every day, news outlets report on Black-on-Black murders across the country, and although the city of Chicago has somehow been the focal point of most mainstream media attention over the last decade, the issue of Black-on-Black murders has permeated the heart of almost every American city, especially here in the Greater Houston area.
+Every day, news outlets report on Black-on-Black homicides across the country.
+Although the city of Chicago has somehow become the focal point of most of the mainstream media’s attention over the last decade, the issue of Black-on-Black homicides have been on the hearts and minds of people in almost every American city, especially right here in the Greater Houston area.

-Of course, the Forward Times has had the unfortunate task of reporting on several incidents here in the Greater Houston area, involving Black-on-Black murders.
+Of course, the Forward Times has had the unfortunate task of reporting on several incidents here in the Greater Houston area, involving Black-on-Black homicides.

 There was the senseless killing of 22-year old Joshua Dorrell Woods for his Nike Air Jordan XI ‘Bred’ sneakers that retailed for about $185, back on Dec.
 21, 2012.
 All four of the individuals charged with the murder of Woods were teenagers at the time – Anthony Quinn Wade (19), Kegan Arrington (19), Neal Bland (18) and Deron Taylor (16).
 They were all given jail time.

-The issue of senseless killings and Black-on-Black murders goes far deeper than the acts themselves, in that it appears that Black-on-Black murders have become somewhat status quo and the new normal in today’s society.
+The issue of senseless gun violence and Black-on-Black homicides is a much deeper issue than the committed acts themselves, in that it appears society’s view of Black-on-Black homicides has become somewhat status quo and an acceptable new normal.

 These statistics are actually extremely startling, considering that the overall percentage of Black murder victims killed by any race of people during that same timeframe was only 47.4 percent, while the overall percentage of Black offenders who committed an act of murder during that timeframe was only 52.5 percent.

-According to the report, most of the people who are murdered are being murdered by young Black men; many of which live in inner-city neighborhoods, where poverty is a significant factor in high homicide rates, gangs and the drug epidemic.
+According to the report, most of the people who are murdered are being murdered by young Black men; many of which live in inner-city neighborhoods, where poverty is a significant factor in high homicide rates, along with gang activity and the drug epidemic.

-Many Black youth have grown up without adult mentors or positive role models to provide them with adequate direction, which has driven many to create and join gangs and embrace the drug culture.
-These lifestyle choices are the direct result of many young Blacks feeling as if they have no other choice but to embrace a lifestyle where most of them feel wanted and accepted.
+Many Black youth grow up without adult mentors or positive role models to provide them with adequate direction, which has driven many young people to create and join gangs, and to embrace the drug culture.
+These lifestyle choices are the direct result of many Black youth feeling as if they have no other choice but to embrace a lifestyle where most of them feel wanted and accepted.

 Every day, the news is filled with stories of the brazen callousness of young Blacks committing senseless killings over senseless things such as gang violence, material possessions and other petty issues.

 While there are systematic and culturally acceptable issues that contribute to this disturbing trend, there must be a level of self-accountability in order to bring about the change needed to address the issue.
-It must take active and concerned adults focused on bridging the gap between the generations and figuring out strategies and effective ways to stop the senseless violence.
+It must take active and concerned adults that are focused on bridging the gap between the generations, and figuring out strategies and effective ways to stop the senseless violence.

 This disturbing trend didn’t just happen overnight.
 It must be proactively addressed by a committed collaboration of elected officials, law enforcement, church leaders, community organizations, concerned families and citizens, educators, civic leaders and media outlets.

-This cultural phenomenon must be eliminated before more damage is done to the Black community, and to the young Black males who desire to live in a society where they truly get a chance to grow from boys to men.
+This cultural phenomenon must be eliminated before more damage is done to the Black community, as well as to the young Black males who desire to live in a society where they truly get a chance to grow from boys to men.